nitram509/tweet-gateway-server/README.md

 Once installed on your smartphone, you configure this app like this:

 1. Settings -> Activate "Forward incoming SMS to HTTP"
-2. HTTP Settings -> Set your URL for "Forward incoming SMS to HTTP" -> "http://localhost/xxx?text"
+2. HTTP Settings -> Set your URL for "Forward incoming SMS to HTTP" -> "http://myserver/rest/smsgateway"
+3. Start the gateway

+   SMS Gateway will append the URL request parameters like this "http://myserver/rest/smsgateway?phone=123456789&text=testTEXT&smscenter=xxxxxxx"